Select Page

 We were at the hospital for a procedure, and the nurse couldn’t get the IV started.
 Without missing a beat, another one came right over, picked up the work … and the conversation … without even missing a beat.
-As a keen observer of teamwork, I perked up and started to chat her up about what it is like to work here?
-“It is amazing – from the people who take out the garbage, to the staff that mops the floors, to the administrators who make sure we have what we need, we all come together to provide you with the best care”.
+As a keen observer of teamwork, I perked up and started to chat her up about “what it is like to work here?”
+“It is amazing – from the people who take out the garbage, to the staff that mops the floors, to the administrators who make sure we have what we need, we all come together to provide you with the best care.”
 We were then whisked off to another room, with a similar experience….
 How does that type of Harmony happen?

 Florence La Rue was born in Pennsylvania before moving to New Jersey where she studied violin, dance, and vocal performance.
-She moved to LA for college and won the Miss Bronze Los Angeles contest the year after Marilyn McCoo, and as such, was invited to join with the budding group that would become the Fifth Dimension.
+She moved to LA for college and won the Miss Bronze Los Angeles contest the year after Marilyn McCoo, and as such, was invited to join the budding group that would become The Fifth Dimension.
 Smaller than Marilyn, and with a lower vocal range, she naturally fell into singing Alto – the same vocal range as Karen Carpenter by the way.

 Our experience at the hospital had many other interactions that demonstrated the Harmony we saw in our initial interchange.
-Each person played their part and seamlessly moved between solo and supporting part.
+Each person played their part and seamlessly moved between solo and supporting parts.
 Finding a song with Florence singing lead was hard – but I stuck with it… digging deeper into songs, many of which I heard for the first time.
 She has a lovely Alto voice singing solo, but I suspect she would rather be singing Harmony.
 Again written by Jimmy Webb, not a huge hit, but one that I think observes exactly what needs to be said today – This is Your Life.

 This is your life you’re living